ImreTot/ImreTot/README.md

 ## Hi there 👋
 ## Roman is in touch!
-I'm a Python developer 🐍 and journalist ✒️.
-You're here to know more about the first one, so let's tell you more about the code.
-Here is a list of my recent projects:
+I'm a Python developer 🐍 and a journalist ✒️.
+Since you're here to learn more about the former, let me tell you about my recent coding endeavors.
+Here's a list of my most recent projects:

-- 🍄 Developed an [application][cooking_service] for publishing recipes (Django Rest Framework, Node JS).
-Users can follow authors, create a list of favorites and create a shopping list.
-The project runs in Docker containers.
-Web server - Nginx.
+- 🍄 Developed an [application][cooking_service] for publishing recipes (Django Rest Framework, React).
+Users can follow authors, create a list of favorites, and generate shopping lists.
+The project is containerized in Docker, and the web server runs on Nginx.

-- 📝 Launched the [To Do][To Do] application (Django Rest Framework, Node JS).
-It allows you to create tasks, track their completion, mark them as completed, and leave comments.
-Web server - Nginx.
-Deploy via Git Workflow.
+- 📝 Launched a [To Do][To Do] application (Django Rest Framework, React).
+It enables users to create tasks, track their completion, mark them as completed, and add comments.
+The web server is also powered by Nginx, and the deployment is managed via Git Workflow.

 - 📖 Created a social network using Django.
-Users can publish their diaries and notes, subscribe to other users, and comment on their articles.
-There are two versions of the project - based on [Django templates][YaMDB templates] and an [API version][YaMDB API] (Django Rest Framework).
+Users can publish diaries and notes, subscribe to other users, and comment on their articles.
+There are two versions of the project: one based on [Django templates][YaMDB templates] and the other an [API version][YaMDB API] using Django Rest Framework.

-- 🐙 Developed a [platform][Kittygram] for publishing photos of pets (Django Rest Framework, Node JS).
-Users can create accounts, leave pictures of animals with descriptions, and view posts by other authors.
-The project runs in Docker containers.
-Web server - Nginx.
-Deploy via Git Workflow.
+- 🐙 Developed a [platform][Kittygram] for sharing pet photos (Django Rest Framework, React).
+Users can create accounts, upload pictures of animals with descriptions, and view posts by other authors.
+Similar to my other projects, this one runs in Docker containers, with the web server being served by Nginx.
+Deployment is handled via Git Workflow.

-- 🔱 I wrote a [Telegram bot][Homework-bot] that, based on requests to the API of a third-party resource, monitors the status of the user’s account.
+- 🔱 I've also written a [Telegram bot][Homework-bot] that, based on requests to the API of a third-party resource, monitors the status of user accounts.

 - 🚴 Designed a [fitness tracker][Fitnes-tracker] module.
 Depending on the type of workout and other data, the module calculates the number of calories burned and the distance traveled.

-My stack of programming technologies and skills:
+### My stack of programming technologies and skills:

 [![N|Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)](https://www.python.org/)
 [![N|Django](https://img.shields.io/badge/Django-092E20?style=for-the-badge&logo=django&logoColor=green)](https://www.djangoproject.com/)